Aditya-Pokhriyal12/bus-route-system-/README.md

 ## Deployment

-This project is deployed on Azure, providing a scalable and reliable platform for real-time bus tracking.
+This project can be deployed on various platforms:

+- **Frontend**: Netlify, Vercel, or any static hosting service
+- **Backend**: Heroku, Railway, DigitalOcean, or any Node.js hosting platform
+- **Database**: MongoDB Atlas (cloud) or self-hosted MongoDB

+For detailed deployment instructions, refer to the `SETUP_REQUIREMENTS.md` file.

 ## Chatbot